dominickdelucia/AISE_userstudy/README.txt

 ######### README FOR AISE - COMS6156 FINAL PROJECT by Dominick DeLucia (dmd2203) ##########

+Overview:
+Running a user study on the usefulness of leading next-token prediction models with a focus on evaluating performance on major logical steps.
+Leading academic models boast high precision (~75%) on global token prediction but real impact is likely much lower due to the non-uniform distribution of importance across tokens.
+This study was constructed such that various types of python development are examined for each model and their performance compared.

+How To Run:
+To run the academic models, go into the jupyter notebook and run with the desired code as text.
+To run the production software - I installed PyCharm and installed Kite and Tabnine (have to swap which is active, as only one can be on at one time)

 1. Academic_Model_API_Usage.ipynb - the simple file used to access both academic models through the huggingface API.
 I left some additional exploration code I used for checking